-• Adhere to the applicable dates published in the Graduate Catalog and the guidelines outlined in this handbook for registration and submission of various program documents.

-- Be responsible and accountable for content, form, style, and editing of all written materials submitted to NOBTS.
-All written materials must be the work of the student. - Maintain regular contact with the Faculty Mentor during the project process. - Take a writing equivalency course if deemed necessary by the professors of the Program Overview and Research Writing workshop.
+- Adhere to the applicable dates published in the Graduate Catalog and the guidelines outlined in this handbook for registration and submission of various program documents. - Be responsible and accountable for content, form, style, and editing of all written materials submitted to NOBTS.
+All written materials must be the work of the student. - Maintain regular contact with the Project Mentor during the project process.